-Mop heads should be washed in a washing machine for greatest soil removal if possible; if not possible, wash them with hot water manually.
+Mop heads should be washed with hot water manually.
 This should be done as often as is practical under operating conditions.
-Mops should be placed in string bags and the then placed in the washing machine.
+It is recommended that you soak your mop head in bleach and hot water overnight once a week.

-Doors and Frames: How to wash doors and frames
+Doors and Frames:

+How to wash doors and frames